Biden White House cheers 'red ripple' as Republicans underperform midterm forecasts

 PREPARING FOR GOP CONTROL

-White House advisers have begun preparations for a host of Republican investigations, and to govern with a more limited toolbox of issuing executive orders.
+White House advisers have begun preparations for a host of Republican investigations expected to be launched from a Republican-controlled House and are ready to govern with a more limited toolbox of issuing executive orders.

-If Biden's agenda is blocked in Congress, they plan to use prsidential veto power and using the president's conspicuous presence in American media to advocate for his priorities.
+If Biden's agenda is blocked in Congress, Biden will have veto power and the megaphone of being president to advocate for his and his party's priorities.

-Biden has two months until the end of the year during the "lame duck" period to pass legislation while Democrats still control Congress.
-White House officials have said he will focus on securing government funding bills and money to combat COVID as well as getting Senate confirmation for his judicial nominees.
+He has two months until the end of the year during the "lame duck" period to pass legislation while Democrats still control Congress.
+White House officials have said he will focus on securing government funding bills and money to combat COVID-19 as well as getting Senate confirmation for his judicial nominees.

 Trump allies including U.S. Representatives Marjorie Taylor Greene of Georgia and Jim Jordan of Ohio, who both won their races easily, could have greater influence under a Republican-controlled House, and political strategists say that party could overplay its hand.